bootique-examples/bootique-jdbc-examples/jdbc-app-demo/README.md

 # jdbc-app-demo

-Demonstrates how to work with Bootique JDBC APIs.
+Provides a runnable app that demonstrates how to work with Bootique JDBC APIs.

 ## Prerequisites